PolusAI/image-tools/formats/polus-tiledtiff-converter-plugin/README.md

-# Polus Tiled Tiff Conversion Plugin
+# Tiled Tiff Conversion Plugin

 This WIPP plugin takes any image type supported by Bioformats and converts it to an OME tiled tiff.
 The tiled storage format is helpful for loading and